How to do light somatic processing at home

 How to do Somatic Processing at Home

 Our clients know that after doing enough somatic processing work, life becomes more awesome.
-So why stop the process just because of stay-at-home orders when there’s a safe protocol you can follow in the comfort of your own home?
+There’s a safe protocol you can follow in the comfort of your own home, which will support the work that you do with your therapist in the office.
 In this article, I will review our do-it-yourself protocol and discuss some necessary precautions to ensure you have a safe and rewarding experience.

 Resourcing!
 Resourcing!
 Resourcing!